What’s the difference between an authoring tool and an LMS?

 Choosing the right solution for your organization

 E-learning trends evolve rapidly, and so do your company’s learning needs.
-The best e-learning option for your company depends on many factors, including your budget and your staff’s experience with creating e-learning content.
+The best e-learning option for your company depends on many factors, including your budget, your staff’s experience with creating e-learning content, and understanding the benefits of an LMS vs. an authoring tool.

 For many organizations, pairing an LMS with an e-learning authoring tool is the right solution.
 This way you can enjoy the modern course design features that a specialized content authoring tool can give you, while still gaining the benefits and features of a central learning platform.